 – C.G.
 Jung

 Why fear the unknown mysteries within us when our leading science tells us that we are quite literally made of the same elements as stars?
 Why fear experimenting with new ideas and beliefs when experts are telling us that our thoughts literally affect every aspect of our physical well-being?
 When we place our security on what we know, what happens when new information is presented that does not fit into our box of “knowns”?
-Perhaps we will resist the new information… Be secure in who you are, not what you know.
+This often causes us to resist the new information.
+Be secure in who you are, not what you know.

 Anthony Colombo at Dreamspace offers a very interesting way to approach the realm of our internal world through dreams.
 He then takes the impulses from his dreams and finds connections across different disciplines within science.
-Even if you don’t meditate, or have time to spend in nature, every night your subconscious is speaking to you in the language of dreams while you sleep.
+Even if you don’t meditate or have time to spend in nature, every night your subconscious is speaking to you in the language of dreams while you sleep.
 This is your “inner-nature” attempting to communicate with you.
-All you have to do is listen!
-Grab a journal and place it on your nightstand so that you can write down what you remember each morning.
+All you have to do is listen and pay attention Grab a journal and place it on your nightstand so that you can write down what you remember each morning.

-Everything that we humans have created didn’t exist at one time, so there is no need to place all of your focus on what is known.
+Everything that we humans have created didn’t exist at one time.
+So there is no need to place all of your focus on what is already known.
 Certainly the unknown is much bigger than what is known.
-Find humor in your ignorance and pride will soften.
+Find humor in your ignorance and your pride will soften.
 Doing this for yourself might be one of the best things your can do for everyone around you and possibly even the planet.
-We are being called by the cosmic tides of change to employ every tool, resource, and inspiration within us to come together and birth something new in this world.
-It’s time to step beyond the confines of intellect.
-Are you ready?
+We are being called by the cosmic tides of change to employ every tool, resource, and inspiration within us to come together.
+Collectively it’s time to birth something new in this world.
+Are you ready to step beyond the confines of intellect.